compulim/react-chain-of-responsibility/README.md

 ### Differences from Redux and ExpressJS approach

-The chain of responsibility design pattern implemented in [Redux](https://redux.js.org/) and [ExpressJS](https://expressjs.com/) is a fire-and-forget execution (a.k.a. unidirectional): the result from the last middleware will not bubble up back to the first middleware.
+The chain of responsibility design pattern implemented in [Redux](https://redux.js.org/) and [ExpressJS](https://expressjs.com/) prefers fire-and-forget execution (a.k.a. unidirectional): the result from the last middleware will not bubble up back to the first middleware.
 Instead, the caller may only collect the result from the last middleware.
+Sometimes, middleware may interrupt the execution and never return any results.

-However, the chain of responsibility design pattern implemented in this package is a call-and-return execution: the result from the last middleware will propagate back to the first middleware before returning to the caller.
+However, the chain of responsibility design pattern implemented in this package prefers call-and-return execution: the result from the last middleware will propagate back to the first middleware before returning to the caller.
 This gives every middleware a chance to manipulate the result from downstreamers before sending it back.

 ## Plain English